Aquilent/drug-adverse-event-browser/src/main/docker/readme.md

-# How to run the Application in a Docker container
+# How to Run the Application in a Docker Container
 To run the application in a Docker container take the following steps:

 1. Copy the entire bin and prototype directory to the home directory on